e-nios/RNA-seq-QTL/README.md

 # RNA-seq-QTL
 Workflow for Integration of RNAseq and QTL Analyses in Collaborative Cross Mice

-This workflow is designed for automated integration analysis of RNA-seq and μ-array data.
+This workflow is designed for automated integration analysis of RNA-seq and QTL data.
 The RNA-seq part is optimized for Illumina TruSeq Technology, so if the scripts are run on default parameters the user is required to input paired – end (forward – reverse) stranded Illumina reads.

 ## 1. Prerequisites